 Happy Black History Month!
-It’s great that this honoring of African American heritage and achievements is celebrated in February because it can serve as a warm up to how we plan to celebrate diversity all year long.
+It’s great that this honoring of African American heritage and achievements is celebrated in February because it can serve as a warm-up for celebrating diversity all year long.

-Celebrating minority milestones and holidays in the workplace is a way of celebrating diversity itself.
-It demonstrates an inclusive culture as well as shows employees how to be open to people from different backgrounds.
+Celebrating minority milestones and holidays in the workplace is celebrating diversity itself.
+It demonstrates an inclusive culture and also shows employees how to be open to people from different backgrounds.

 Nurturing diversity makes good business sense.
-There are numerous benefits to having a workforce filled with individuals from different races, ages, national origins, genders, socioeconomic classes, etc.
+There are numerous benefits to having a workforce full of individuals from different races,

-Some of the most notable benefits that organizations cite are improved innovation and creativity, better employee retention, and a greater ability to attract the most qualified employees.
+Some of the most notable benefits that organizations cite are improved innovation and creativity, employee retention, and attracting the most qualified employees.
 Who doesn’t want more of those things?

-Below are some ideas of how to celebrate diversity through Black History Month.
+Below are some ideas of how you can celebrate diversity through Black History Month.

 Pick a Day to Party

-So, break out the snacks and goodies, decorate the break room with pictures of and quotes by notable African Americans, put on some R&B music, and you’ve got yourself a party!
+So, break out the snacks and goodies, decorate the breakroom with pictures of notable African Americans and their best quotes, put on some R&B music, and you’ve got yourself a party!

 Make it Last All Month